 Robinhood is best for…

-Robinhood seems like a very cool app.
-I think this is a great fit for new investors, especially if they’re young and don’t have a lot of money to invest.
+Robinhood is a great fit for new investors, especially if they’re young and don’t have a lot of money to invest.
 With Robinhood, you can buy a few shares of stocks and don’t have to worry about the transaction fees.
 You don’t need $5,000 to start investing.
-Anyone can start with $100 and I think that’s great.
+Anyone can start with $20.
+Investing can be intimidating so I think it’s great that anyone can start with so little money.
 The earlier you start investing, the better off you’ll be.
+You’ll make some mistakes and learn along the way.

 New account bonus